-The communication studies major takes a broad approach, giving students a varied background in speech communication, media studies, and public relations.
-Students will learn how to write and listen effectively, as well as acquire skills in presentation, understand the role of communication in various settings, identify theories and models of communication, and be conversant in mass media concepts and practices including publicity and promotion.
-A communication studies major prepares students for a wide variety of careers in such fields as journalism, television and radio broadcasting, education, public relations, and law.
+The communication studies major takes a broad approach, giving students a varied background in public speaking, media studies, and journalism.
+Students will learn how to write, speak, and listen effectively, as well as acquire skills in presentation, understand the role of communication in various settings, identify theories and models of communication, demonstrate knowledge and skill in the area of intercultural communication, and be conversant in mass media concepts and practices.
+A communication studies major prepares students for a wide variety of careers in such fields as broadcasting, education, public relations, television, radio, and law.